Shoukhin1803078/Selise_task_solution/README.md

 ## Notes
-Before running, you can set the mode in main.py:
+Before running,you can set the mode in main.py:
-WAY = "langchain"
+WAY = "langchain" or "langgraph"